igwgames/nes-puzzle-maker-rom/README.md

 If you're using custom graphics, put the `.chr` file you used in the tool as `graphics/tiles_mod.chr`.

+If you're using custom sound effects, put the `.ftm` file you used in the tool as `sound/sfx.nsf`

 That's about it!

 ## Smaller rom version

-A version of the rom that should be compatible with the nesdev compo was available through rom version 5-3, and editor version 1.4.4.
+A version of the rom that was compatible with the nesdev compo was available through rom version 5-3, and editor version 1.4.4.
 It was removed to allow adding more features, though you can certainly make a smaller rom with some careful hacking at the rom's content.